US STOCKS-Futures higher, point to positive start for 2015

 NEW YORK, Jan 2 (Reuters) - U.S. stock index futures rose on Friday as equities looked to rebound from a sharp decline in the previous session, though moves and volume were likely to remain tepid as the holiday week draws to a close.

-Oil’s drop of about 50 percent was one of biggest stories of 2014 and the sector will continue to be in focus.
-Crude oil fell 1.8 percent on Friday, erasing earlier gains, as a supply glut outweighed investors positioning at the new year for a possible recovery.
-Oil is set to record its 13th negative week in the past 14, and is at levels not seen since 2009.
+* Oil’s drop of about 50 percent was one of biggest stories of 2014 and will continue to be in focus.
+Crude oil fell 0.5 percent on Friday and remained on track for its 13th negative week of the past 14, recently hitting its lowest since May 2009.

-Linn Energy Llc cut its 2015 capital budget by 53 percent because of the drop in oil prices, sending shares down 6.2 percent to $9.50 in premarket trading.
+* Biotechnology stocks were among the most volatile of 2014, and while the Nasdaq Biotech index ended the year with a gain of 34 percent, the group suffered sharp pullbacks throughout the year.